Semiframes: the algebra of semitopologies and actionable coalitions: Semiframes: compatible complete semilattices

 \begin{rmrk} Topology has a wealth of separation actions.
-Three of them are: $T_0$ (distinct points have distinct neighbourhood (semi)filters); $T_1$ (distinct points have distinct open neighbourhoods); and $T_2$, also known has the Hausdorff condition (distinct points have disjoint open neighbourhoods) --- see Remark~\ref{rmrk.T0-T2} for formal statements.
-In the case of topologies, the following is known about sobriety: \begin{enumerate*} \item Every finite $T_0$ (and thus $T_1$) topological space is sober. \item Every $T_2$/Hausdorff space (including infinite ones) is sober~\cite[page~475, Theorem~3]{maclane:sheglf}. \item A topological space is sober if and only if every nonempty irreducible closed set is the closure of a unique point~\cite[page~475]{maclane:sheglf}. \end{enumerate*} The situation for semitopologies is different, as we explore in the rest of this Subsection. \end{rmrk}
+Three of them are: $T_0$ (distinct points have distinct neighbourhood (semi)filters); $T_1$ (distinct points have distinct open neighbourhoods); and $T_2$, also known as the Hausdorff condition (distinct points have disjoint open neighbourhoods) --- see Remark~\ref{rmrk.T0-T2} for formal statements.
+For topologies, the following is known of sobriety: \begin{enumerate*} \item Every finite $T_0$ (and thus every finite $T_1$) topological space is sober. \item Every $T_2$/Hausdorff space (including infinite ones) is sober~\cite[page~475, Theorem~3]{maclane:sheglf}. \item A topological space is sober if and only if every nonempty irreducible closed set is the closure of a unique point~\cite[page~475]{maclane:sheglf}. \end{enumerate*} The situation for semitopologies is different, as we explore in the rest of this Subsection. \end{rmrk}

-\begin{lemm} \leavevmode \begin{enumerate*} \item It is not necessarily the case that a finite $T_0$ semitopology (or even a finite $T_1$ semitopology) is sober (Definition~\ref{defn.sober.semitopology}(1)). \item It is not necessarily the case that if every nonempty irreducible closed set is the closure of a unique point, then a semitopology is sober. \end{enumerate*} These non-implications hold even if the semitopology is regular (so $p\in\community(p)\in\topens$ for every $p$; see Definition~\ref{defn.tn}(\ref{item.regular.point})). \end{lemm} \begin{proof} We provide a semitopology that is a counterexample for both parts.
+\begin{lemm} \leavevmode \begin{enumerate*} \item It is not necessarily the case that a finite $T_0$ semitopology (or even a finite $T_1$ semitopology) is sober (Definition~\ref{defn.sober.semitopology}). \item It is not necessarily the case that if every nonempty irreducible closed set is the closure of a unique point, then a semitopology is sober. \end{enumerate*} These non-implications hold even if the semitopology is regular (so $p\in\community(p)\in\topens$ for every $p$; see Definition~\ref{defn.tn}(\ref{item.regular.point})). \end{lemm} \begin{proof} We provide a semitopology that is a counterexample for both parts.

 Consider the left-hand semitopology illustrated in Figure~\ref{fig.012-triangle}, so that: \begin{itemize*} \item $\ns P=\{0,1,2\}$, and \item $\opens=\{\varnothing,\{0,1\},\{1,2\},\{0,2\},\{0,1,2\}\}$. \end{itemize*} We note that: \begin{itemize*} \item $(\ns P,\opens)$ is $T_0$ and $T_1$. \item $(\ns P,\opens)$ is regular because all points are intertwined, so that $\community(p)=\ns P$ for every $p\in\ns P$. \item The nonempty irreducible closed sets are $\{0\}$ (which is the complement of $\{1,2\}$), $\{1\}$, and $\{2\}$.
 Since these are singleton sets, they are certainly the closures of unique points. \end{itemize*} So $(\ns P,\opens)$ is $T_0$, regular, and irreducible closed sets are the closures of unique points.